Activision Blizzard Settles EEOC Sexual Harassment Lawsuit for $18 Million

 Seek Legal Assistance Today

-If you are experiencing sexual harassment in the workplace, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you are experiencing sexual harassment in the workplace, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.
 Our sexual harassment attorneys in New York City and New Jersey can provide compassionate, confidential consultations to help you evaluate the facts, the law, and potential courses of action.